The Slippery Slope of Modding

 CorkSport Fuel Pump Internals

 The stock high-pressure fuel pump internals has proven to randomly lose pressure during a fourth gear wide open throttle pull.
 What we have seen is the pump spike pressure up in the 1800’s, and by redline, the fuel pressure has dropped below 1600psi.
-This creates lean situations which have lead to engines grenading themselves.
+This creates lean situations, which have led to engines blowing themselves up.
 Before a tuner will touch your car, you will have to make sure to have these upgraded.
 These will increase flow and allow your fuel pressure to stay above 1600psi keeping you in the safe zone.

 Spark Plugs

-Double check what your tuner will want you to use, but in general, people will use one step colder plugs gapped down to a .026.
+Double-check what your tuner will want you to use, but in general, people will use one-step colder plugs gapped down to a .026.
 The trusted spark plug in this platform would be the NGK Iridium IX plugs (part # 6510).
 The idea behind using a more quality plug with a smaller gap is to keep the spark from blowing out when you increase boost pressure.
 If you do have too large of a gap, then you will start to misfire, and you should get a code on your AccessPort for either random misfire, or cylinder specific.
 Keeping that spark in check will prevent delays in the tuning process.

 Compression Test

-Making sure to double check the engine health is probably one of the most important things to do before modding and tuning your Mazdaspeed.
-Doing a quick compression test to make sure your cylinder rings can still hold pressure will tell you if the engine is healthy or not.
+Making sure to double-check the engine health is probably one of the most important things to do before modding and tuning your Mazdaspeed.
+Doing a quick compression test to verify your cylinder rings can still hold pressure will tell you if the engine is healthy or not.
 Ideally, you want to see all of your cylinders read approximately the same numbers.

 You also do not want to see your compression go below 140 across the board.
 Mazda says that anything 140 or below is poor compression.
 If you end up having an unhealthy engine, then the car will not make the desired power, and you could potentially ruin your engine even further.
 Make sure to check out our misfire blog where we show you how to properly boost leak test your car!